blind love in the modern world: the illusion of affection in the age of appearances

 -

-Society often equates singleness with loneliness, failure, or being unwanted.
-This fear drives people into premature relationships.
-Rather than risk solitude, they choose comfort—even if it means staying with someone who doesn’t truly understand or value them.
+society often equates singleness with loneliness failure or being unwanted this fear drives people into premature relationships rather than risk solitude they choose comfort even if it means staying with someone who does not truly understand or value them

 -